Last Updated on

 Ayurveda originated from India over 5,000 years ago.
-Ayur means life and veda means knowledge.
+Ayur means life and Veda means knowledge.

 Ayurveda is a lifestyle created to maintain optimal balance and harmony between physical, mental, emotional and spiritual health.

-Part of ayurveda believes that hair loss is a function of excess Pitta dosha in the body.
+Part of Ayurveda believes that hair loss is a function of excess Pitta dosha in the body.
 Pitta dosha is responsible for digestion, metabolism and energy production in the body.

 Yoga and Meditation for Hair Loss

 Yoga for hair growth was one of the topics covered extensively in The Ultimate Hair Growth Guide: Stop Hair Loss.
 Regrow Bald Spots.
 Fill in Thin Areas.

 Ayurvedic Herbal Treatments for Hair Loss